-- Tint- it is achieved by mixing of white color to the main color to increase lightness.
+- Tint- it is achieved by mixing white color with the main color to increase lightness.

-- Shade- it is achieved by mixing black color to the main color to reduce lightness.
+- Shade- it is achieved by mixing black color with the main color to reduce lightness.

-This scheme combines one man color with the two colors which are positioned next to each other in a color wheel.
-It will always give the pleasant feel and is easy to work with.
+This scheme combines one-man color with the two colors which are positioned next to each other in a color wheel.
+It will always give a pleasant feel and is easy to work with.
 It looks great for professional and business uses.

-This is most useful in highlighting important elements in a website, as it provides the strongest contrast of colors.
-It combines colors that are positioned exactly opposite to each other in color wheel.
+This is most useful in highlighting important elements on a website, as it provides the strongest contrast of colors.
+It combines colors that are positioned exactly opposite to each other in the color wheel.